Last Revised 7/2023

 Personal Information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act (GLBA) or the California Financial Information Privacy Act (FIPA) and the Driver’s Privacy Protection Act of 1994 (DPPA).

 WHERE WE COLLECT YOUR PERSONAL INFORMATION

-- Outside companies or organizations from whom we collect Personal Information as part of providing products and services, completing transactions, supporting our everyday operations, or business management and development.
-Examples include companies or organizations to whom we provide products or services; other parties, partners, and financial institutions; credit bureaus when we offer or extend credit to you; and parties involved with mergers, acquisitions, and other transactions involving transfers of all or part of a business, or a set of assets.
+Outside companies or organizations from which we collect Personal Information as part of providing products and services, completing transactions, supporting our everyday operations, or business management and development.
+Examples include companies or organizations to whom we provide products or services; other parties, partners, and financial institutions; credit bureaus when we offer or extend credit to you; and parties involved with mergers, acquisitions and other transactions involving transfers of all or part of a business, or a set of assets.

 HOW WE USE YOUR PERSONAL INFORMATION